elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### transaction_log metrics

 Collects system level `transaction_log` metrics information for SQL Server instance.
+Metrics for user level databases can be collected by providing list of user dbs for which metrics is to be collected.

 See: [Instructions and the operations supported by transaction log](https://docs.microsoft.com/en-us/sql/relational-databases/logs/the-transaction-log-sql-server?view=sql-server-ver15)